 That makes it one of the most expensive credit cards available, and basically pushes it $100 above other ultra-premium offerings, such as Chase Sapphire Reserve and Citi Prestige.

 It almost seems personal, as if American Express said to Chase, “If you’re going to charge $450 for your top of the line credit card, we’re going to charge $550 because ours is superior.”

-And don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in less than a year.
+And don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in less than a year of existence.

 Which Is Better: Chase Sapphire Reserve or Amex Platinum?

 Okay, so we know these two cards are going head-to-head with one another, which brings us to the next logical question: Which one is better?!

 Well, that’s a great question, and one I can help answer with a side-by-side comparison of benefits.

 As alluded to earlier, the new version of Amex Platinum has a $550 annual fee, which is the biggest highlight.
 The other major change is a positive one – a $200 annual Uber credit.